 - Your essay should address how this experience has impacted your understanding of the academic discipline and profession.
 Also, please address how the conference has enhanced your liberal education and how you intend to maximize the experience.

-The student(s) should e-mail report(s) to firstname.lastname@example.org and CC the faculty member.
+The student(s) should submit the activities summary and reflection essay through the online form.
 Students are expected to adhere to GVSU's Student Code.
 Failure to meet these requirements may result in loss of funding by APEF.

 Information for Department Coordinators

 - The awarded faculty member's department is responsible for the initial travel costs for the students

 - APEF covers student costs ONLY (not faculty travel costs)